Starting with PHP 8.2, classes can be declared as readonly (which can be extended from):

 - Class that extends from a

-class must also be declaredreadonly
+readonlyclass must also be declaredreadonly; - A

-class cannot extend a non-readonly class.
+readonlyclass cannot extend a non-readonly class.

 These rules exist to prevent subclasses from breaking the semantics of the parent class.

-Classes Can Extend a readonly
+Only readonly Classes Can Extend a readonly Class

-.
+A subclass that extends from a readonly class must also be declared as readonly.
 To demonstrate this, consider for example, the following:

 // PHP 8.2+